 In an original version, Web 3.0 was called the Semantic Web, delivered by Tim Berners-Lee, who also invented the World Wide Web.
 He delivered this technology to build the next internet, which should be more intelligent, trusted, open, and autonomous than its predecessor.

 However, today’s Web 3.0 meaning has changed due to many reasons.
 Now, this technology focuses on giving control of the data back to consumers.
 Therefore, instead of using platforms and providing their data in exchange, consumers can participate in the governance of all these tech platforms.
 For example, users can sell their data to advertisers on the Web but still have all rights and ownership.

 How does Web 3.0 Work?

 Since blockchain is decentralized, it offers the basis for the development and growth of Web 3.0.
-By integrating AI, ML, and IoT to Web 2.0 while using blockchain, a new version known as Web 3.0 hopes to provide a significantly different user experience that is highly tailored to needs.
+Integrating AI, ML, and IoT into Web 2.0 while using blockchain, a new version known as Web 3.0 hopes to provide a significantly different user experience highly tailored to needs.

 The Evolution of the Web